Danish Emergency Management Agency: Municipal fire departments

-The primary firefighting work in Denmark are done by municipal fire departments and all municipalities are required by law to have a fire department.
+The primary firefighting work in Denmark is done by municipal fire departments and all municipalities are required by law to have a fire department.
 Before 1992 the municipal fire department were controlled by "Statens Brandinspektion" (Governmental Fire Inspection Agency), but with the law-change in 1992 the responsibility was given to the Civil Preparedness Division of DEMA.

-The municipalities does not have to do the firefighting themselves, and a large part of the fire department services are done by the private firm Falck A/S.
+The municipalities do not have to do the firefighting themselves, and a large part of the fire department services are done by the private firm Falck A/S.

 Regional Support Centers

 The agency has a staff of some 600 people.
 About 170 of these are employed in the central Emergency Management Agency in Birkerød.
 The rest are employed at the agency's six centers and two schools.
 It is possible to do conscription-service for the Danish military in the operational section of DEMA and the agency has around 450 conscripts every 9 months.
 Unlike the military where the normal service length is 4 months and there are no operational tasks, conscription service in DEMA is 9 months in length.
 Also the conscripts are made part of the national emergency response after 1 month of service and are often participation in firefighting and rescue operations.
 The conscripts get a full firefighters education and are trained in the following fields: